qaware/qaware-blog-source/content/posts/2020-10-28-software-ekg-covid-19-edition.md

 ## How to interpret the data

 Just as COVID-19 is a complex issue, so is the huge amount of data on the pandemic.
 Software EKG - COVID-19 Edition provides you with a plethora of metrics that can be used for further analysis.
-In order for you to fully understand the meaning of each metric, please refer to the [official documentation](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-codebook.csv) by *Our World in Data*.
+To fully understand the meaning of each metric, please refer to the [official documentation](https://github.com/owid/covid-19-data/blob/master/public/data/owid-covid-codebook.csv) by *Our World in Data*.

 ## How to get the tool

-In order to download Software EKG - COVID-19 Edition, please visit its [official website](https://info.qaware.de/software-ekg-covid-edition).
+In order to download Software EKG - COVID-19 Edition, please visit the [official website](https://qaware.de/software-ekg-covid-edition).
 We provide downloads for all three major operation systems (Windows, Mac and Linux).
-You will also find a detailed FAQ -section, should you have any further questions regarding the tool.
+You will also find a detailed FAQ section, should you have any further questions regarding the tool.